 7. Mocks & Previous years’ papers: Solve all the mocks and previous years’ papers that you get your hands on.
 This will give you an idea about how questions are asked in the actual papers.
 It will also help you get accustomed to the difficulty level of the test.

 Analyze your strengths and weaknesses after every mock test.
 Keep a track of your speed and accuracy for every question.
 This will help you in your preparation for the final day.

 Remember, SNAP requires a good combination of speed and accuracy.
-It is therefore essential that your preparation focuses on improving both speed and accuracy, simultaneuously.
+It is therefore essential that your preparation focuses on improving both speed and accuracy, simultaneously.

-The MBA programs offered by Symbiosis are unique in the sense that they are specialized for different sectors and industries.
-Therefore, make sure that you follow the above mentioned guidelines and crack the test!
+The MBA programs offered by Symbiosis are unique in the sense that they are specialized in different sectors and industries.
+Therefore, make sure that you follow the above-mentioned guidelines and crack the test!

 All the best!!